 - If you hardly use Bluetooth then turn it off (Settings -> General -> Bluetooth)

 - Set Auto-Lock interval so that your iPhone will turn off more quickly after a period of inactivity.
-To set the Auto-Lock interval, launch the Settings app, tap on General and then Auto-Lock and set the auto-lock interval to either 30 seconds, 1, 2, 3, 4 or 5 minutes.
+To set the Auto-Lock interval, launch the Settings app, tap on General and then Auto-Lock, and set the auto-lock interval to either 30 seconds, 1, 2, 3, 4, or 5 minutes.

 - You’re probably aware that using Wi-Fi drains iPhone’s battery, but perhaps you didn’t know that one of the most intensive processes that iPhone’s Wi-Fi chip has to do is search for the available network.
-So if this happens in regular intervals, it’s going to have a noticeable impact on your battery.
+So if this happens at regular intervals, it’s going to have a noticeable impact on your battery.
 To disable this feature, launch the Settings app, tap on Wi-Fi, and tap on the On/Off toggle for Ask to Join Networks to disable it.
 Please note that by disabling this feature, your iPhone will join known Wi-Fi networks automatically, but you will have to manually select a network if no known networks are available.
 Note: It is disabled by default.